sdmp/sdmp.github.io/docs/container/index.md

 The payload object is defined using [JSON Schema](http://json-schema.org/), and the different schema definitions are available [here](https://github.com/sdmp/sdmp-schema).
-This document discusses the meaning of the different fields in more depth.
+This document discusses the meaning of the different fields in a human readable format.

 *All* payload objects are JSON objects which must conform to the [payload schema](https://github.com/sdmp/sdmp-schema/blob/master/schemas/payload.json),